molssi-seamm/molssi-seamm.github.io/_sources/html/developers/2020/fluids/validation_of_statistical_analysis.rst.txt

 Monte Carlo (MC) simulations in our field.
 However, our field is not terribly fluent in statistical analysis, and many codes do at best a partial job of the analysis.
-Therefore it is is important for SEAMM to provide a convenient library for plugins, examples of implementation, and approaches and :term:`flowcharts<flowchart>` for testing implementations.
+Therefore it is is important for SEAMM to provide a convenient library for :term:`plug-ins<plug-in>`, examples of implementation, and approaches and :term:`flowcharts<flowchart>` for testing implementations.

 Tasks
 -----